 Whilst studying and teaching Shiatsu, Jamie soon realised that there was so much more still to learn in Chinese Medicine and this inspired him to begin his training to be an Acupuncturist at the College of Integrated Chinese Medicine in Reading; he graduated in 2013 and became a member of the British Acupuncture Council (MBAcC).
 Jamie’s other training has been in Japanese Sotai techniques for releasing muscular tension, Shiatsu Facelift and Cosmetic Facial acupuncture.
 He is a Yoga teacher (a graduate from the Mount Madonna Institute in California), a Shodan grade Instructor of Shintaido.
 He is currently taking an apprenticeship in Chinese Herbs with the Jing Fang Apprenticeship.

-Jamie's courses on pulse diagnosis are based on the classic 'Mai Jing' and uncover new aspects of diagnosis.
+Jamie's teaching on pulse diagnosis is based on the classic 'Mai Jing', uncovering new aspects of diagnosis.
 He also teaches our 'Fundamentals of Applied Channel Theory' course.

 Jonathan Chang graduated from the Beijing Universityof Chinese Medicine in 2012 with a degree in Chinese Medicine.
 From 2008 to 2017 he studied with Wang Ju-yi in Beijing, and was Dr. Wang’s full-time assistant at the Wang Ju-yi Applied Channel Theory Research Center and Clinic from 2012-2017.
 He helped compile Wang Ju-yi’s Applied Channel Theory ClinicalCase Studies (2014).
 Along with Mei Li, he is working on an English translation of this book, which will be published by Eastland Press.
 He was also one of the main contributors to Dr. Wang’s An Introduction to Applied Channel Theory (2016).
 In August 2013, he was recognized by the Beijing Administration of Traditional ChineseMedicine, Beijing Acupuncture and Moxibustion Association and Wang Ju-yi as an apprentice and official instructor of Applied Channel Theory.
 In 2015, he was recognized as one of Wang Ju-yi’s indoor apprentices.
 Jonathan is originally from Canada, but has lived in China since 2002.
 He currently works at the Ling Lan TCM clinic in Beijing and is an instructor at the Wang Ju-yi Applied Channel Theory Research Center.
 He has been teaching Applied Channel Theory in China and abroad since 2013.